So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Now that you know more about the Pinterest algorithm and how to share your content on the platform the right way, it’s time to get started with building a long-term Pinterest traffic strategy for your blog or website.

-And if you’re really serious about mastering everything about the Pinterest algorithm, don’t miss out on my hush-hush Pinterest traffic secrets I’m sharing with you in my Smart Pinterest SEO e-book.
+If you’re really serious about mastering everything about the Pinterest algorithm, don’t miss out on my hush-hush Pinterest traffic secrets I’m sharing with you in my Smart Pinterest SEO e-book.

 If you have any questions about the search algorithm or the different ranking factors, please share your thoughts in the comments section.
 I’d love to hear from you!